RubixDev/Rug/README.md

 - Categories: `CRAFTING`, `RUG`, `SURVIVAL`
 - Additional notes:
   - Idea from [VanillaTweaks](https://vanillatweaks.net/picker/crafting-tweaks/)

-### reachDistance
-Reach in which you can place and break blocks.
-Value will be 0.5 higher in creative

-Mod needed on server and client for this feature to work
-- Type: `double`
-- Default value: `4.5`
-- Suggested options: `0.0`, `4.5`, `5.0`, `10.0`
-- Categories: `CLIENT`, `CREATIVE`, `EXPERIMENTAL`, `RUG`
-- Additional notes:
-  - You must choose a value from 0 to 100
-  - Is disabled when [reach-entity-attributes](https://github.com/JamiesWhiteShirt/reach-entity-attributes) or [Pehkui](https://www.curseforge.com/minecraft/mc-mods/pehkui) is installed

 ### redstoneLampTurnOffDelay
 Delay in game ticks for Redstone Lamps to turn off